NEXT CALL FOR PROPOSALS TO BE PUBLISHED END OF MAY 2026, FOR YEAR-ROUND SURVEILLANCE 2026-2027

 The Foundation for Influenza Epidemiology seeks to support hospital-based sentinel surveillance sites that can improve our understanding of influenza epidemiology and other respiratory viruses and contribute to the WHO’s vaccine strain selection process by monitoring influenza virus circulation and hospital-associated disease burden as part of the Global Influenza Hospital Surveillance Network (GIHSN).

 The Global Influenza Hospital Surveillance Network (GIHSN) is a platform that collects standardized data from hospitalized patients with severe acute respiratory illnesses across countries, including low-, middle-, and high-income countries from both hemispheres.
-28 sites and 113 hospitals in 24 countries are participating in the GIHSN for the influenza season 2024-2025.
+Twenty-five sites and 100+ hospitals in 23 countries have participated in the GIHSN in 2025-2026.

-The GIHSN has evolved over the last 12 years to focus on linking epidemiologic and clinical data with Whole Genome Sequencing (WGS) information to facilitate exploring viral phenotypes as they relate to severity or vaccine breakthrough cases.
+The GIHSN has evolved over the last 13 years to focus on linking epidemiologic and clinical data with Whole Genome Sequencing (WGS) information to facilitate exploring viral phenotypes as they relate to disease severity and/or vaccine breakthrough cases.
 This information is shared with local public health authorities, the World Health Organization (WHO) and the scientific community at large.

 The GIHSN is the largest network of its kind and is currently scaling up.
-A Memorandum of Understanding with WHO was established in 2023 to strengthen collaboration with GISRS.
+A Memorandum of Understanding with WHO was established in 2023 to strengthen collaboration with GISRS (Global Influenza Surveillance and Response System).

-The following specific objectives are underscored for the year-round surveillance Call for proposal 2025-26:
+The following specific objectives are underscored in this Call for Proposals 2026-27:

-• Screening and inclusion of hospitalized patients with respiratory illness meeting protocol case definition year-round (from November 1st, 2025, to October 31st, 2026).
+• Systematic screening and enrolment of hospitalized patients with respiratory illness meeting protocol case definition1.

-• Collection of epidemiologic and clinical data for all participating patients,with a standardized questionnaire administered at enrolment and a chart abstraction at patient discharge (or death).
+• Collection of epidemiologic and clinical data for all participating patients, using a standardized questionnaire administered at enrolment and chart abstraction at patient discharge (or death) to collect clinical outcomes.

-• Enrolled patients would have respiratory specimen collected shortly after hospital admission and sent for testing at the local and/or reference laboratory or National Influenza Centre.
+• Enrolled patients would have respiratory specimen collected shortly after hospital admission (within 32 hours from admission date) and sent for testing at the local and/or reference laboratory or National Influenza Centre in the country.

-• PCR test for influenza as a priority If multiplex PCR and/or wet assay for SARS-COV-2 (and RSV and other respiratory viruses) can be performed in addition, it would be a strong added value.
+• RT-PCR tests for influenza should be done for all patients enrolled as a priority.Multiplex PCR and/or wet assay for SARS-CoV-2, RSV and other respiratory viruses is a strong added value.

-• Storage (-20C or -70C) of respiratory samples (swabs) from all enrolled patients for a minimum of one year.
+• Storage (-20C or -70C) of respiratory specimens (e.g. nasal-pharyngeal swabs) from all enrolled patients for a minimum of one year.
 This will assure sample availability for additional retrospective investigations, pathogen discovery research, or evaluation of new diagnostic tool if necessary.

-• Whole Genome Sequencing of a minimum of 50 to 100 influenza viruses will be expected.
-If number of influenza positive cases are low, sites are encouraged to complete WGS of SARS-COV-2.
-WGS data will be uploaded to GISAID by site in a reasonable timeframe so that results are available for the WHO Vaccine Composition Meeting (VCM).
-A GIHSN tag will be included to allow future analysis, and the GISAID accession number will be reported in the clinical questionnaire to allow linkage of WGS information with clinical data.
+• Whole Genome Sequencing of a minimum of 100 influenza viruses will be expected.
+If number of influenza positive cases are lower than that, sites are encouraged to complete the required number of virus whole genome sequencing (WGS) data using SARS-CoV-2 and RSV positive cases.
+WGS data will be uploaded to GISAID (Global Initiative on Sharing All Influenza Data) by each site in a reasonable timeframe so that results are available for the WHO Vaccine Composition Meeting (VCM) which occurs twice a year, reflecting the seasonality of influenza viruses in the Northern and Southern Hemispheres.

 BENEFICIARIES’ ELIGIBILITY CRITERIA